marcellomontemagno/react-ufo/README.md

 ### Fetching on mount/update with props

-Sometimes a `fetcher` might need some data in order to retrieve data, for example the `getTodo` presented earlier needs an `id` argument.
+Sometimes a `fetcher` might need some data in order to retrieve data, for example, the `getTodo` presented earlier needs an `id` argument.

 Assuming `id` is a prop of your component all you need to do is